olewsaa/amateur-radio/DMR/README.md

 The [wiki page](https://github.com/OpenRTX/dmrconfig/wiki)
 for dmrconfig contain a lot of information about usage of dmiconfig.

+I have not verified that the button programming can be done using dmrconfig device script.
+The buttons were programmed using the official CPE and VirtualBox Win10.

 ### Mapping, names and geolocation by name